MohamedBreek/openuniapp/README.md

 ## How to use

 - Open the app and sign in with your Open University credentials (if implemented).
-- From the dashboard you can:
+- From the dashboard, you can:
   - See your current semester summary
   - Open the "My Schedule" to see upcoming lessons
   - Check grades, exam dates, and announcements